Adding a RTC (battery backed)¶

 ;

-The exact numbers for prescaler
+The exact numbers for prescaler and bit rate must be

 calculated according to the atmega data sheet.
 I also added my own